elijahrona/Elijah-Rona-ML-Journey/analysis-with-regular-expressions-regex.md

 ## Loading the Dataset (Titanic)

-For this notebook, I will use ReGex to collect important details from the Titanic dataset for further analysis
+For this notebook, I will use RegEx to collect important details from the Titanic dataset for further analysis

 ``` r